WeLiteAuto/mlx-tcn/README.md

 - Adjust dilation growth through `dilations` or `dilation_reset` to control receptive field size.
 - The `kernel_initilaizer` argument accepts keys from `mlx_tcn/utils.py`—e.g. `"xavier_normal"`, `"he_uniform"`.
 - When enabling skip connections, the model will project per-block outputs to the last channel width and sum them before the final activation.

+**Using SE blocks effectively:**
+- Start with `se_reduction=8` (default) for most use cases.
+Adjust based on your channel dimensions and parameter budget.
+- Smaller reductions (e.g., 4) add more capacity but increase computation; larger reductions (e.g., 16) are more lightweight.
+- SE blocks work well with classification tasks and when model capacity allows.
+Use cautiously in extremely lightweight models.
+- Combine SE with other features: SE + gated activations (GLU) and SE + batch/layer normalization are effective combinations.
+- SE adds <5% parameters typically but can significantly improve feature quality through channel recalibration.

 ## Tests